fcboucher/BBMV/Tutorial-BBMV.md

 ll_FPK0=lnL_FPK(tree,TRAIT,Npts=25,a=0,b=0,c=0)
 ```

 Once these likelihood functions are created, we need to use the *find.mle_FPK* function to estimate their maxima.
 This function takes one single argument: a likelihood function created by *lnL_FPK*.
-Once each model is fit, we can plot the macroevolutionary landscape estimated using the function *get.landscape.BBMV* and compare it with the macroevolutionary landscape that we simulated:
+Once each model is fitted, we can plot the macroevolutionary landscape estimated using the function *get.landscape.BBMV* and compare it with the macroevolutionary landscape that we simulated:

 ```r
 fit4=find.mle_FPK(model=ll_FPK4)